MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 2.3 Business will import the data and do a new mapping for the changed import file

-2.4 Run the OUTPUT pipeline to print the full data model to the SAC Fileserver
+2.4 Run the OUTPUT pipeline to print the entire data model to the SAC Fileserver

-2.5 Business now imports the full data and double checks the change
+2.5 Business now imports the entire data and double checks the change

 	++ Business can do the change themselves
 	++ Has full functionality of SAC later on

-	-- More conplexity in the model
+	-- More complexity in the model
 	-- Business has to maintain data manually

 3. Add the column into SQL Server
-> I would always recommend to do option 1 or 2 first as a blueprint until the business case is clear and then automate on the SQL server afterwards.
-This avoids a lot of friction between IT and Business.
+> I would always recommend doing option 1 or 2 first as a blueprint until the business case is clear and then automate on the SQL server afterward, avoiding much friction between IT and Business.

 3.1 check with business where the information is stored and then start from there.
-If the information is not on data lake yet we need to request it from HQ first and schedule it to be loaded.
+If the information is not on data lake yet, we need to request it from HQ first and schedule it to be loaded.

-3.2 After this is done or if it is already available the ingest pipeline must be adjusted e.g.
+3.2 After this is done or if it is already available, the ingest pipeline must be adjusted e.g.

 ![](2021-04-15-09-52-27.png)

-Here we are adding a new column from BKPF table to be downloaded to SQL Server
+Here we are adding a new column from the BKPF table to be downloaded to SQL Server

-3.3 Add new column in the SQL tables of D-SQL-Server Some tables are generated automatically here we don't need to add additional columns.
-Some tables need to be created statically like the STA_* tables and indexed tables.
+3.3 Add a new column in the SQL tables of D-SQL-Server Some tables are generated automatically here.
+We don't need to add additional columns.
+Some tables need to be created statically, like the STA_* tables and indexed tables.
 Here we need to add the coding.

-> Best way is to run the pipeline and see where it is interrupted and then add the coding there.
-For STA_* tables we always need to add the new column manually as this will change the output to SAP and requires new mapping by business
+> Best way is to run the pipeline, see where it is interrupted, and then add the coding.
+For STA_* tables, we always need to add the new column manually as this will change the output to SAP and requires new mapping by business.

-3.4 Business needs to add new column to model.
+3.4 Business needs to add a new column to model.

 ![](2021-04-15-09-57-40.png)